gerbless/react-tutorial/README.md

 ## CSS Preprocessors

-If you want to know a little more about what they are and why they are useful plase visit the link below
+If you want to know a little more about what they are and why they are useful please visit the link below

 [CSS Preprocessors](css-preprocessors/readme.md)